Wintellect/MSLearn/Introduction to Python/final/3-working-with-strings.md

 	_Printing airport data_

 	The diagram below shows how we got from a string such as '"7AK","Akun, AK: Akun Airport"' to '7AK', 'Akun, AK', and 'Akun Airport'.
 First the string is split at "," to produce `items[0]` and `items[1]`.
 Then the quotation mark is removed from the beginning of `items[0]`, producing an airport code.
 Next, `items[1]` is split to produce `subitems[0]` and `subitems[1]`.
-The former is the airport location, and the quotation mark and embedded newline character are removed from the end of `subitems[1]` to get the airport name. in Python, [:-2] is a clever way to remove the last two characters from a string.
+The former is the airport location, and the quotation mark and embedded newline character are removed from the end of `subitems[1]` to get the airport name.

 	![Splitting and trimming strings](media/string-splitting.png)